Descent & Landing Trajectory and Guidance Algorithms with Divert Capabilities for Moon Landing: Guidance algorithms sub-optimal trajectory design

 \section{Guidance algorithms \& sub-optimal trajectory design}

-The design of a sub-optimal trajectory starts with the definition of appropriate trajectory waypoints, and with the identification of suitable guidance algorithms that can solve the two-point boundary value problem between two waypoints.
-To address the first point, it is proposed to reuse the same waypoints already presented in the mission scenario description, i.e., MBB, PGA, LGA, VGA and MECO.
+The design of a sub-optimal trajectory starts with the definition of appropriate trajectory waypoints, and with the identification of suitable guidance algorithms that can solve the two-point boundary value problem between waypoints.
+Here it is proposed to reuse the same waypoints already presented in the mission scenario description, i.e., MBB, PGA, LGA, VGA and MECO.
 The different guidance solutions retained for braking burn, pitch-up, and powered descent \& diverts are presented in the following sections.
-The vertical descent and landing phase being a trivial constant speed rectilinear vertical motion, its description is omitted.
-Finally, we outline a process to optimize the degrees of freedom of the trajectory, taking into account the chosen end-to-end guidance approach from MBB to touchdown.
+The vertical descent and landing phase being a trivial constant speed rectilinear vertical motion, its description is omitted from the discussion.
+Finally, we outline a process to optimize the degrees of freedom of the trajectory, taking explicitly into account the chosen end-to-end guidance approach from MBB to touchdown.